VallionXD/WeightConverter/README.md

-# Weight Converter | All Languages
+# Weight Converter | In All Languages

 ## Introduction
-This repository contains all languages for a weight converter.
-The scripts convert weights between kilograms (KG) and pounds (LBS).
+This repository contains a weight converter in all possible programming languages.
+The scripts convert weights between kilograms (KG) and pounds (LBS) and vice versa.

 ## Languages Included (24)
 - C / c